signature-opensource/CK-StObj/CK.Poco.Exchange/README.md

 - `T?
 IPocoFactory<T>.ReadJson<T>( ref Utf8JsonReader reader, PocoJsonImportOptions? options = null )`
 - `IPoco?
 PocoDirectory.ReadJson( ref Utf8JsonReader reader, PocoJsonImportOptions? options = null )`

-This package offers more extension methods (helpers) to ease the use of the API like reading from a stream, a string, etc., but these 3 methods are the core of the Exchange specification.
+This package offers more extension methods (helpers) to ease the use of the API like reading from a `ReadOnlySpan<char>`, a `string`, etc., but these 3 methods are the core of the Exchange specification.

 This enables a lot of optimizations and versatility since any kind of parameters can be used.
-For instance the CK.Poco.Exc.Json above is basically synchronous, no Read/WriteAsync are supported (because this is not easy to support), but it CAN be done.
+For instance the CK.Poco.Exc.Json above is basically synchronous, no Read/WriteAsync are supported (because this is not easy to support), but it CAN always be done.

 The second step is to implement one or more one `IPocoImporter` and `IPocoExporter` that are basically adapters from `Stream` to whatever is needed to serialize/deserialize the IPoco types.